maniospas/smoll/docs/tutorial_cli.md

 for the allocation too by comma-separating items inside square brackets.

 Note that this is merely a string buffer.
-Buffer elements can be accessed or set at specific positions, using `buf[position]=value` but this syntax is not used below.
-Instead a `for` loop goes through all buffer elements.
+Buffer elements can be accessed or set at specific positions, using `buf[position]=value`.
+This syntax is mentioned for completeness but not used in our running example.
+Instead, below a `for` loop goes through all buffer elements.

 ```python